NM-TAFE/dip-programming-prj-advanced-gui-awesome/design/persona.md

 ## Description :
-    - Intermediate-level programmer
+    - Programming Student
     - Proficient in using the command line
     - Comfortable executing basic commands and running scripts
     - Relies heavily on screen readers and other assistive technologies
     - Prefers a mix of audio instructions and hands-on practice for learning
+    - Frustrated with course content being predominantly video tutorials making it hard to follow along in class and keep up with other students

 ## User Stories